splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-third-party.rst

 Deploy the Collector with automatic discovery
 =================================================

-You can configure the DaemonSet from the Splunk Distribution of OpenTelemetry Collector for Kubernetes to run in discovery mode.
+You can configure the DaemonSet from the Splunk Distribution of the OpenTelemetry Collector for Kubernetes to run in discovery mode.
 Edit the properties to add required credentials or service-specific information.

+.. note:: To activate auto-discovery in the UI use ``featureGates: splunk.continuousDiscovery``.

 The following example shows how to activate discovery mode in the Helm chart and adds authentication properties for PostgreSQL service discovery: